Jayde Adams: Career

-In 2019 Adams performed "The Ballad of Kylie Jenner’s Old Face" at the Edinburgh Fringe Festival and won JOE's Best Show award.
+In 2019, Adams performed "The Ballad of Kylie Jenner’s Old Face" at the Edinburgh Fringe Festival.
 A performance of the show, performed at The Bloomsbury Theatre, was recorded for Amazon Prime Video and released in January 2020 with the title Serious Black Jumper.
-The show poked fun at modern-day feminism and social media, and involved jokes surrounding the observation that celebrities wear black turtle necks to seem more serious.
+The show poked fun at modern-day feminism and social media and involved jokes surrounding the observation that celebrities wear black turtle necks to seem more serious.

 In 2020, Adams was long-listed for the 2020 Emmy Awards by The Hollywood Reporter columnist Scott Feinberg for "Best Variety Special (Pre-Recorded)" for her Amazon Prime Stand up Special Serious Black Jumper.

-Adams is the host, along with Fred Sirieix from Channel 4's First Dates, of the BAFTA nominated TV show Snackmasters which aired on Channel 4 in 2019.
+Adams is the host, along with Fred Sirieix from Channel 4's First Dates, of the BAFTA nominated TV show Snackmasters, which aired on Channel 4 in 2019.
 In a cook off at the KitKat factory, Monster Munch Factory and Burger King Factory, two top chefs compete to make the perfect replica, before being judged by the workers and bosses behind the real thing.

 In January 2020, she hosted a new food show on Netflix and Channel 4 with Heston Blumenthal called Crazy Delicious, which was long-listed for a TV Choice Award in 2020.

+Adams is the only celebrity guest to have been ejected from the imaginary restaurant on the Off Menu Podcast hosted by James Acaster and Ed Gamble.
+A repeated format point states, if a guest mentions the ‘magic ingredient’ previously decided upon before they start the interview, they will be kicked out of the restaurant.
+Jayde said she would like traditional British dessert topping, hundreds and thousands on her dream dessert.